blakebrandon-hub/Bulk-Image-Processing-Tool/README.md

 # Bulk Image Processing Tool

-This project was designed with machine learning in-mind.
-Image processing is an essential step in the creating of datasets that will be used to train neural networks to perform image recognition

-**What does this application do?**

 This application performs image processing techniques on bulk png and jpg image files.
 Processed images are outputted seperately in a chosen destination folder.

 ![new_gui](https://user-images.githubusercontent.com/50201165/147389122-52571873-297b-4247-8402-e9396529965a.png)